Watercolor Painting for Beginners

 How to Paint With Watercolors

-Perhaps the simplest way to learn how to paint with watercolors is to take a painting class and learn from true watercolor artists.
+If you want to paint better pictures than cave paintings, perhaps the simplest way to learn how to paint with watercolors is to take a painting class and learn from true watercolor artists.
 These artists have spent years dedicating themselves to the craft, and they want to share their expertise with you!

 You can learn all the tips and secrets right from your home with interactive online painting classes.
 There’s all sorts of in-person painting classes offered, too, if you learn better in a more traditional teaching setting.

 You can even try a fun paint and sip event if you really want to make a splash!
 Browse paint and sip in NYC, paint and sip in Orange County, paint and sip Sacramento, or in a city near you.
-Either way, you’ll learn all about how to get started with watercolor painting.
+Either way, you’ll learn all about how to get started with watercolor painting.Â

 In order to successfully tackle watercolor painting for beginners, you’ll need to invest in the proper watercolor supplies and learn the best watercolor painting techniques, whether you decide to take a class or not.
 Read on to learn more about the supplies you’ll need and the skills you’ll want to master, so you can start the journey of watercolor painting for beginners!

-Watercolor Supplies for Beginners
+Watercolor Supplies for BeginnersÂ

 While watercolor paints and brushes are the most obvious and essential supplies (we’ll break each of these down in their own section, don’t worry!), there are also some other pretty important watercolor supplies you’ll need before you can get started with watercolor painting for beginners.